An article aimed to highlight the main beauties that programming language Swift has.

 In it’s willingness to astonish customers Apple managed to exceed everyone's expectations - particularly developers were more than surprised when in early June, 2014 the new ios app programming language was brought to this world.
 After 3 years of Swift development, programmers yet haven’t stopped working on it - there have already been several updates, with a latest version of Swift 4.0 released in September 2016.
 The code written on this open-source language could be applied for macOS, iOS, watchOS, tvOS and (!)
 Linux.

 2 years later now, and Swift has taken a solid position among all the existing mobile development languages.
-Stack Overflow Developer Survey Results claim Swift to occupy the 3rd place, right after Java and Objective C respectively; more to this, it is gaining its popularity rapidly.
+Stack Overflow Developer Survey Results claim Swift to occupy the top places on Most Loved and Wanted Languages, and Objective-C rank as the most dreaded languages this year (2019).

 All points considered, are there any advantages that make Swift stand out of crowd?
 Is there a chance it stands the Swift vs Objective contest?